For versions 6.8.x and 6.9.x

 - cert.pem is the newly signed certificate generated from the certificate request

 - sub.pem is the issuing CA of the certificate.

 - root.pem is the root CA that signed the issuing CA sub.pem

-- Import the root CA in the keystore as a trusted CA component (The default password is changeit):
+- Import the root CA in the default truststore (cacerts) as a trusted CA component (The default password is changeit):

 keytool -import -v -trustcacerts -alias root -file root.pem -keystore my.keystore

 Certificate already exists in system-wide CA keystore under alias <root>